The Golden Girls: The Golden Palace

 After the original series ended, White, McClanahan, and Getty reprised their characters in the CBS series The Golden Palace, which featured Rose, Blanche, and Sophia selling their house to buy and run a hotel in Miami.
 It ran from September 1992 to May 1993 and also starred Cheech Marin and Don Cheadle.
 Bea Arthur was not a part of the main cast but did guest star in a double episode, reprising her role as Dorothy.

 The show never approached the popularity or acclaim of the original, and ranked 57th in the annual ratings.
 Reportedly, a second season was approved before being cancelled the day before the network announced its 1993–94 schedule.

 Lifetime, which held the rights to The Golden Girls at the time, aired reruns of The Golden Palace in the summer of 2005, and again in December of that year.
 This was the first time since 1993 that The Golden Palace was seen on American television.
 Until April 2006, Lifetime played the series as a virtual season eight, airing the series in between the conclusion of the final season and the syndicated roll-over to season one.

+For White's 100th birthday on January 10, 2022, The Golden Palace began streaming on Hulu.

 Empty Nest

-Susan Harris developed a spin-off centering on the empty nest syndrome.
+Susan Harris developed a spin-off centering on empty nest syndrome.
 The initial pilot was aired as the 1987 Golden Girls episode "Empty Nests", and starred Paul Dooley and Rita Moreno as George and Renee Corliss, a married couple living next to the Golden Girls characters, who face empty nest syndrome after their teenaged daughter goes to college.
 When that idea was not well received, Harris retooled the series as a vehicle for Richard Mulligan, and the following year Empty Nest debuted, starring Mulligan as pediatrician Harry Weston, a widower whose two adult daughters moved back home.

 Characters from both shows made occasional crossover guest appearances on the other show, with the four girls guesting on Empty Nest and Mulligan, Dinah Manoff, Kristy McNichol, David Leisure, and Park Overall appearing on The Golden Girls in their Empty Nest roles.
 After the end of The Golden Palace, Getty joined the cast of Empty Nest, making frequent appearances as Sophia in the show's final two seasons.
 Mulligan and Manoff were alumni from one of Susan Harris' earlier shows, Soap.